sergkhit/rsschool-devops-course-tasks/README.md

 ===========================================================

-## Evaluation Criteria (100 points for covering all criteria)
+## Evaluation Criteria (100 points for covering all criteria) - ok (100)
 ------------------------------
-Helm Chart Creation (40 points) - ok (40)
+Prometheus Installation (20 points) - ok (20)

-A Helm chart for the WordPress application is created.
+Prometheus is installed and running on the K8s cluster.
 ------------------------------
-Application Deployment (30 points) - ok (30)
+Deployment Automation (30 points) - ok (30)

-The application is deployed using the Helm chart.
-The application is accessible from the internet.
+Automation of deployment with IaC or CI/CD pipeline is created.
 ------------------------------
-Repository Submission (5 points) - ok (5)
+Web interface is available (10 points) - ok (10)

-A new repository is created with the WordPress and Helm chart.
+Metrics can be checked via Prometheus web interface.
 ------------------------------
-Verification (5 points) - ok (5)
+Metrics Collection (35 points) - ok (35)

-The application is verified to be running and accessible.
+Prometheus is collecting essential cluster-specific metrics, such as nodes' memory usage.
 ------------------------------
-Additional Tasks (20 points) - ok (20)
+Documentation is created (5 points) - ok (5)

-CI/CD Pipeline (10 points)
-A CI/CD pipeline is set up to automate the deployment of the application.
+A README file is created or updated documenting the Prometheus deployment and configuration.

-Documentation (10 points)
-The application setup and deployment process are documented in a README file.
 ------------------------------
 ------------------------------
-Pts calc: 40+30+5+5+20 = 100
+Pts calc: 20+30+10+35+5 = 100